182 – Adam Dalton

 Playing on the Eden Course, St Andrews, 2023, with England’s Jamie Cook (centre)

-Looking ahead, his goals are clear: to break into the top 10 of the WR4GD Nett rankings, to represent England or Europe (he has dual nationality), and to be ready if and when golf is included in the Paralympic Games, something EDGA continues to campaign for.
+Looking ahead, Adam’s goals are clear: to break into the top 10 of the WR4GD Net rankings, to represent England or Europe, and to be ready if and when golf is included in the Paralympic Games.

 Golf, Adam says, has given him far more than just a competitive outlet.
 It’s built his confidence, given him independence, strengthened his social skills, and introduced him to lifelong friends.
 Now, he wants to keep showing the world what’s possible with courage, consistency, and a little creativity.
 “Golf has helped me find my place.
 I want others to know, you can do whatever you set your mind to.”